Research papers are often dense, long and difficult to process quickly.

 For working with your own uploaded documents, NotebookLM is a practical choice.

-For broader web research and source discovery, Perplexity can be helpful.
+For web research and source discovery, Perplexity can be helpful.

 You may also find these guides useful: